ansible/workshops/exercises/ansible_rhel/2.3-projects/README.md

 ## Objective

-An Ansible Automation controller **Project** is a logical collection of Ansible playbooks.
-You can manage your playbooks by placing them into a source code management (SCM) system supported by Automation controller, including Git, Subversion, and Mercurial.
+An Ansible automation controller **Project** is a logical collection of Ansible playbooks.
+You can manage your playbooks by placing them into a source code management (SCM) system supported by automation controller such as Git or Subversion.

 This exercise covers:

-* Understanding and using an Ansible Automation controller Project
+* Understanding and using an Ansible automation controller Project
 * Using Ansible playbooks kept in a Git repository.
 * Creating and using an Ansible Job Template